Artemisia I of Caria: Aftermath

-After the Battle of Salamis

 After the battle, according to Polyaenus, Xerxes acknowledged her to have excelled above all the officers in the fleet and sent her a complete suit of Greek armour; he also presented the captain of her ship with a distaff and spindle.

 According to Herodotus, after the defeat, Xerxes presented Artemisia with two possible courses of action and asked her which she recommended.
 Either he would lead troops to the Peloponnese himself, or he would withdraw from Greece and leave his general Mardonius in charge.
 Artemisia suggested to him that he should retreat back to Asia Minor and she advocated the plan suggested by Mardonius, who requested 300,000 Persian soldiers with which he would defeat the Greeks in Xerxes' absence.

-According to Herodotus she replied: "I think that you should retire and leave Mardonius behind with those whom he desires to have.
+According to Herodotus she replied: I think that you should retire and leave Mardonius behind with those whom he desires to have.
 If he succeeds, the honour will be yours because your slaves performed it.
 If on the other hand, he fails, it would be no great matter as you would be safe and no danger threatens anything that concerns your house.
 And while you will be safe the Greeks will have to pass through many difficulties for their own existence.
 In addition, if Mardonius were to suffer a disaster who would care?
 He is just your slave and the Greeks will have but a poor triumph.
-As for yourself, you will be going home with the object for your campaign accomplished, for you have burnt Athens."
+As for yourself, you will be going home with the object for your campaign accomplished, for you have burnt Athens.

 Xerxes followed her advice, leaving Mardonius to conduct the war in Greece.
 He sent her to Ephesus to take care of his illegitimate sons.
 On the other hand, Plutarch mocks Herodotus' writing, since he thinks that Xerxes would have brought women with him from Susa, in case his son needed female attendants.

-Opinions about Artemisia
+Death

+A legend, quoted by Photius, some 13 centuries later, claims that Artemisia fell in love with a man from Abydos (Ἄβῡδος), named Dardanus (Δάρδανος), and when he ignored her, she blinded him while he was sleeping, but her love for him increased.
+An oracle told her to jump from the top of the rock of Leucas, as those who leapt from this rock were said to be cured from the passion of love.
+However, she was killed after she jumped from the rock and buried near the spot.
+According to a legend, Sappho killed herself jumping from these cliffs too, because she was in love with Phaon.